pnp/powerfx-samples/.github/CONTRIBUTING.md

 * Each sample must be placed in a folder under the `samples` folder
 * Your sample folder must include the following content:
     - A `sourcecode` containing the unpacked solution
     - An `assets` folder, containing screenshots
     - A `README.md` file
+* You must only submit samples for which you have the rights to share.
+Make sure that you asked for permission from your employer and/or clients before committing the code to an open-source repository, because once you submit a pull request, the information is public and _cannot be removed_.

 ### Sample Folder